Nowpngs/go-testing-poc/README.md

 ## Prerequisites

 Ensure you have Go installed on your system.
 You can download and install it from the [official Go website](https://golang.org/).
+Also, make sure you have Docker and Docker Compose installed.

 ## Usage